UtrechtUniversity/SWORDS-UU/collect_users/README.md

  Note: This script can also be used to update users of an existing file, as well as adding additional users.
 It can be specified whether the update should only include new entries (e.g. when there are more results available) or if all users should be updated.
 There are 4 arguments that can be passed.

-- --input: The file name of the input.
-Default: results/users_merged.csv
+- `--input`: The file name of the input.
+Default: `results/users_merged.csv`
-- --update: Boolean flag.
+- `--update`: Boolean flag.
 Update everything including existing users or only add new users.
 Only relevant if fileupdate argument is provided.
 This is false by default.
-- --fileupdate: If you want to update an existing file, provide a file name in this argument.
-Example: results/unique_users_annotated.xlsx
+- `--fileupdate`: If you want to update an existing file, provide a file name in this argument.
+Example: `results/unique_users_annotated.xlsx`
-- --output: The file name of the enriched output.
-Default: results/users_enriched.csv
+- `--output`: The file name of the enriched output.
+Default: `results/users_enriched.csv`

 Navigate to this folder and execute the script.
 Adjust parameters as needed.
 Examples: